CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

 Monetary policy contracts are integrated into the crvUSD system and are responsible for the interest rate of crvUSD markets.
 When creating a new market via the factory contract, a monetary policy contract needs to be provided.

+!!! info
+    Source code for this contract is available on [Github](https://github.com/curvefi/curve-stablecoin/tree/master/contracts/mpolicies).

 ## **Interest Rates**

 Markets have a **dynamic rate**, depending on **crvUSD price**, **sigma** , **target debt fraction** and the **debt of PegKeepers**.
+For the price of crvUSD, a aggregated oracle price of multiple Curve Stablwswap pools is used ([see here](/curve-docs/docs/LLAMMA/priceaggregator.md)).

 | variable      | description   |
 | ----------- | -------|